TarikHuber/react-redux-material-starter-kit/README.md

 ### TO DO

-- Clean up code from old tries
+- Refactor code to use best practices
 - Add testing
 - Implement the internationalisation in the whole project
-- Remove the warnings caused by the new versions of the node_modules

 ### Sources used